 A divorcing couple with children might encounter a number of issues related to the care of their shared children that they are not able to resolve among themselves.
 In the state of New York, the court has the option to appoint a parenting coordinator to assist in this process.
 The parenting coordinator interviews, interacts with and observes both parents and children, then makes a recommendation to the court regarding time-sharing, custody and other child-centered issues.

 The parenting coordinator makes recommendations to the court based on observations in the following areas:

 As the advocate specifically for the needs of the child, the parenting coordinator is instrumental in determining what arrangements are in the best interest of the child.
 Your child custody attorney can convey your concerns to the coordinator and help ensure the best outcome possible.
-To learn more about child custody issues, call the Buffalo, NY Law Offices of Randy S. Margulis and Associates at 716.886.9600 or contact us online.
+To learn more about child custody issues, call the Buffalo, NY Law Offices of Randy S. Margulis at 716.886.9600 or contact us online.

 As a Buffalo divorce lawyer for 28 years, I have devoted myself to solving the problems that affect families throughout the Buffalo metropolitan area and Western New York.
 As a family law attorney, I make it my goal to create a partnership of trust with my clients.
 People put their trust in me to handle cases that can potentially have a long-lasting impact on not only their lives, but the lives of their family as well.

 Alexandra M. Rockwood is a Senior Associate Attorney with the Law Offices of Randy S. Margulis & Associates and has been with the firm since early 2020.
 She primarily practices in the areas of matrimonial and family law, including divorce, child custody, and child support.
 Alexandra is a practicing matrimonial and family law attorney as…